Royal Cambodian Air Force: Organisation

+The Royal Cambodian Air Force is also in talks with the Russian Federation to acquire Su-25 Attack aircraft and Su-27 Aerial superiority jets and a variety of Transport/Attack helicopters in a multi-billion dollar deal.

 Inventory

 Previous inventory

 In the past some MiG-21bis, L-39C Albatros, J-6C, MiG-17F, J-5, MiG-15UTI and CM.170R Magister were operational.
-These aircraft in 2023 could be seen on the ground in Phnom Penh International Airport.
+These aircraft in 2023 could be seen on the ground at Phnom Penh International Airport.
 All fighter planes are no longer operational.

 A former Mil Mi-26 Halo of the Royal Cambodian Air Force.